 With the number of data breaches over the past few years and increased skepticism over major tech companies.
 Protecting your consumers’ privacy has become more critical than ever.
 On the consumer-facing side, it’s important to be clear about what data you’re collecting and what you intend to use it for.
 If you’re collecting an email, reassure your consumers that you won’t be sharing it.
 If you need even more private information, like a credit card or zip code.
 Be sure to tell your consumers why you’re collecting that information.

 On the back end side of this, it’s important for companies to be good stewards of data.
 Having processes like data remediation will help you keep track of what customer data you have and where it’s stored.
 It could also help you decide when it’s time to get rid of old data that poses a possible liability.

 Educational content allows for increased engagement and gives businesses the opportunity to teach users about their products or services.
 When paired with gamification, it can have a huge impact on your numbers.
 One study revealed brands that incorporate gamification into their customer engagement strategies see a 47% rise in engagement, a 22% rise in brand loyalty, and a 15% rise in brand awareness.

-You can also use educational content to improve your overall SEO strategy, meaning it will be easier for customers to find you, understand the benefits you offer, and engage with your brand in meaningful ways.
+You can also use educational content to improve your overall SEO strategy.
+It means it will be easier for customers to find you.
+Understand the benefits you offer, and engage with your brand in meaningful ways.

 Social platforms are also making this process simpler.
 Take Facebook Shops, introduced in May of 2020, that allows businesses to sell products directly to their customers without them having to leave the social platform.

 There are other things to keep in mind, besides the trends above.
-We are still deep into the age of the consumer, meaning more personalized content overall, deeper relationship building, and versioning content to cater to specific audiences.
+We are still deep into the age of the consumer.
+It meanss more personalized content overall, deeper relationship building, and versioning content to cater to specific audiences.
 Combining these ideas though, with a landing page audit and a fresh look at some metrics you may have forgotten about lately, will help you bring your brand into the new year.